qingjian1991/Evolutionary_Index/README.md

 # Evolutionary_Index

-Here, we define a new Amino aicd(AA) distance based on Ui, where Ui is from Tang et al. (2004).
+Here, we define a new amino aicd(AA) distance based on Ui, where Ui is from [Tang et al. (2004)](https://academic.oup.com/mbe/article/21/8/1548/1060632).

 The D_Ui = {max(Ui)- Ui}/{max(Ui)-min(Ui)}

-The formate of dUi.dat is same with miyata.dat in PAML dat datasets.
+The formate of **dUi.dat** is same with miyata.dat in PAML dat datasets.
 So we can use the dUi as a new AA distance.
 In addition, the dUi.dat can be used in PAML.
+See **Exmaple** for more details.

-The D_Ui has a high likelihood than the miyata's and grantham's distance, thus is a good AA distance (See Chen et al. (2019)).
+The D_Ui has a high likelihood than the miyata's and grantham's distance, thus is a good AA distance (See Chen et al. (2019),GBE).

-Reference:
+**Example** : Example codes for different AAs models.

+**Software**: PAML 4.9(by Ziheng Yang)

+**Reference**:

 Tang H, Wyckoff GJ, Lu J, Wu CI.
 2004.
 A universal evolutionary index for amino acid changes.
 Mol Biol Evol 21:1548-1556.